Feel the charm of the Venetian ruins and taste the traditional cuisine in stunning Chania

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.
 While you’re there, you could also pre-book entry into one of our airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views.

 If you want to eat before you board, we have a fantastic selection of cafés, bars and restaurants for you to choose from.
-Frankie & Benny’s and Giraffe both do great kids’ menus for those travelling with children.
-Wetherspoon and All Bar One have a varied menu including some great drink deals.
-If you’d like a coffee and a croissant, pick from Costa, Caffé Nero, Caffé Ritazza and Pret a Manger.
+Giraffe do great kids’ menus for those travelling with children.
+Wetherspoons and Factory Bar and Kitchen offer a varied menu and drinks.
+If you’d like a coffee and a croissant, pick from Costa, Caffé Nero and Pret a Manger.

 Once you’ve eaten, why not browse the shops?
-We’ve got great deals at World Duty Free, as well as all the latest fashion at Kurt Geiger, and all your travel essentials at Boots.
+There's great liquor and cosmetic deals at World Duty Free and Boots for all your travel essentials.
 All organised?
 Grab a magazine and a bag of sweets for the plane from WHSmith and relax in one of our spacious seating areas.

 Average temperature in Chania